 Tech rout deepens, Nasdaq set for worst two-day fall since March

-Sept 4 (Reuters) - The Nasdaq was on track for its worst two-day fall since March on Friday as investors dumped heavyweight technology stocks, while concerns around a patchy economic recovery also hit the S&P 500 and the blue-chip Dow.
+NEW YORK, Sept 4 (Reuters) - The Nasdaq was on track for its worst two-day fall since mid-March on Friday as investors dumped heavyweight technology stocks, while concerns around a patchy economic recovery also hit the S&P 500 and the blue-chip Dow.

-The tech-heavy Nasdaq fell as much as 9.9% from Wednesday's all-time record high and the S&P 500 dipped briefly below its February peak.
+The tech-heavy Nasdaq fell as much as 9.9% from its record high reached on Wednesday and the S&P 500 dipped briefly below its pre-crisis record, reached in February, although both indexes were last trading above their session lows.

-Mega-cap companies Apple Inc AAPL.O, Microsoft Inc MSFT.O, Amazon.com Inc AMZN.O and Facebook Inc FB.O, were down between 1.9% and 3.6%.
+Mega-cap companies Apple Inc AAPL.O, Microsoft Inc MSFT.O, Amazon.com Inc AMZN.O and Facebook Inc FB.O were down between 0.3% and 4%.

-"It's just position squaring ... not surprising since we've seen a pretty sizable run up in the tech space in the last three or four weeks," said Jack Janasiewicz, portfolio strategist at Natixis Investment Managers in Greater Boston Area.
+While Thursday's sell-off already reflected investor fears that valuations for Nasdaq high-flyers had overheated, the worries were exacerbated on Friday by the Financial Times (FT) and others reporting that options trading by Japan's Softbank 9984.T had inflated these stocks.

+"We've started to see signs of weakness in the last few days, notably yesterday.
+Then you get a headline like the FT story.
+That really adds fuel to the fire on the downside," said Jeffrey Kleintop, chief global investment strategist at Charles Schwab in Boston.

-Losses were more pronounced in the Nasdaq, which have powered the stock market's stellar recovery from the coronavirus-led crash, climbing as much as 82% from March lows.
-The benchmark S&P 500 and Dow have surged about 60% from their troughs.
+Nasdaq had powered the stock market's stellar recovery from the coronavirus-led crash, climbing as much as 82% from March lows while the benchmark S&P 500 and Dow had surged about 60% from their troughs.
+The last time the Nasdaq had a deeper two-day plunge was around March 17.

-Earlier in the day, the Labor Department's closely watched employment report showed jobless rate fell to 8.4% from 10.2% in July, steeper than economists' forecast of 9.8%.
+Earlier on Friday, the Labor Department's closely watched employment report showed the jobless rate improved to 8.4% from 10.2% in July, better than analysts had anticipated.
 Nonfarm payrolls, however, increased less than expected last month.

-The data added pressure on the White House and Congress to restart stalled negotiations over the next coronavirus relief package to lift the economy out of the worst recession since the Great Depression.
+Kleintop argued that the jobs news did little to help the progress of stalled talks for a fresh coronavirus stimulus package among sharply divided lawmakers in Washington.

+"It wasn't wonderful enough to get the market excited enough that we don't need any more stimulus.
+On the other hand it wasn't weak enough to bring the two sides in Washington together to extend that stimulus package," he said.

 Fund managers warned Thursday's declines may be a preview of a rocky two months ahead as institutional investors return from summer vacations and refocus on potential economic pitfalls.